All Episodes

 And the games media came to the defense of the game industry.

-Uh at first it was op-eds, and then I realized, you know, I don't really like gaming news so much.
+And then I realized, you know, I don't really like gaming news so much.

 I mean, it's not super interesting.

-It's it's it's boring basic stuff.
+It's boring, basic stuff.

 I'd rather talk about politics.

-And you know, being someone who is a well-read person, I think, I was able to start writing news for them.
+And, you know, being someone who is a well-read person, I think, I was able to start writing news for them.

 And that's when I became like a proper journalist, I guess.

-I don't I still don't call myself a journalist.
+I don't, I still don't call myself a journalist.

 I'm more of an opinions guy, right?